koalanik/koalanik.github.io/essays/reflect-on-use-of-ai.md

 AI was incredibly helpful here.
 I often used prompts like, “This error is showing up when I deploy to Vercel.
 Is it my code or a different file's issue?” or “How do I use this component in my file so that I can create this?”
 ChatGPT helped me troubleshoot and understand how deployment with Vercel works, something that wasn’t clearly defined for me.

 ### 6. Learning a Concept / Tutorial:
-Earlier in the semester, I used ChatGPT more like a mentor.
+Earlier in the summer, I used ChatGPT more like a mentor.
 I'd ask things like “What’s the difference between state and props in React?”
 It was more helpful as a tutor than a code generator during this phase.

 ### 7. Answering a Question in Class or on Discord:
 I didn’t use AI for this.
-I rarely participated in Discord unless it was for communication, and the in-class questions didn’t usually require factual answers—more often they were opinion or logic-based, so AI didn’t seem necessary.
+I rarely participated in Discord unless it was for communication, and the in-class questions didn’t exist, so AI didn’t seem necessary.

 ### 9. Coding Example (e.g. using Underscore’s .pluck):
 Early on, I asked ChatGPT things like, “Can you give me an example using <given code>?”
 At the time, I wanted to understand the syntax and logic, so it was useful for learning by example.